Anjali2001saxena/BeWell-Hackathon-Project/README.md

 ## Fun Quiz :
 BeWell Fun Quiz section is basically for kids to learn about COVID and its related terms by while playing unscrambling game.
 It is not only a great way to make them learn about COVID but also helps to boost their working memory.

-## Progress Tracking System :
-BeWell Progress Tracker maintains the record of scores of user of different tests taken by him/her each time.
-User can refer to this record to track his/her progress by comparing his/her current scores with previous scores.
-It also maintains the record of time duration that user is spending in each of the solution section and practicing the activities like meditation and exercise.

-***Information like time spent by user in each of the following section- exercise, medidation app , scores of psychological tests and appointments with professionals are stored with his profile and he/she can refer to this information anytime in future by just logging in the app.
-This way user can track progress or improvement in his/her mental health conditions.***

 ## Technology Used :
 - HTML